DAZN is Europe’s largest digital live sports broadcaster, streaming rights from the NFL to Serie A. It has 20 million paid subscribers globally.

 The problem

-A significant portion of DAZN's users were watching content with ad blockers active – eroding ad revenue without users ever realising it.
-The business needed a way to encourage deactivation, but the content challenge was a genuinely difficult one: there was no direct benefit to the user.
-We were asking people to do something mildly inconvenient, for the business’ immediate benefit, in as small a space as a pop-up banner.
+A significant portion of DAZN's users were watching content with ad blockers active, which eroded ad revenue for the business.
+We needed a way to encourage deactivation, but the content challenge was a difficult one: there was no direct benefit to the user.
+We were asking people to do something very inconvenient, for the business’ immediate benefit, in as small a space as a pop-up banner.

-On top of that, explaining what an ad blocker actually does – and how to switch it off – in a few lines of copy, without being technical, patronising or annoying, is harder than it sounds.
+On top of that, we had to explain what an ad blocker does and how to switch it off, in a few lines of copy, without being technical, patronising or annoying.

 The hypothesis